contentful/slash-developers/docs/net/tutorials/managment-api.md

 };
 ```

-Define which field is the main display field, and send the new content type declaration to the client.
+Define which field is the display field, and send the new content type declaration to the client.

 ```csharp
 contentType.DisplayField = "productName";